bradkav/PBHbounds/README.md

 ### Citation

 Feel free to use the bounds and code for anything you like, but please link to the repo if you do and cite the DOI: [10.5281/zenodo.3538999](https://doi.org/10.5281/zenodo.3538999).

+### Papers using PBHbounds

+An incomplete list of papers which make use of PBHbounds.
+Please get in touch if you've used the code or digitised bounds, so I can keep track!

+- *Can breakdown of perturbation in the α-attractor inflation lead to PBH formation?*, Sarkar et al., [arXiv:2112.05408](https://arxiv.org/abs/2112.05408)